Foveon X3 sensor: Further development

 As of May 2023, the Foveon X3 sensor is less favoured by the average photographer, being overtaken by CMOS sensors which can be made at lower cost with higher resolution and lower noise.

 However it was reported in February 2021 that Sigma has been working on a new Foveon sensor but that a critical flaw was found in their development to date and they had to restart development from scratch.

 In February 2022 it was reported that Sigma was in the second stage of prototyping the new full frame Foveon sensor.
 Second stage prototyping in this case is the evaluation of a small image sensor prototype with the same pixel size as the product specifications but with a reduced total pixel count to verify the performance characteristics of the image sensor in practice.
-Third stage prototyping will evaluate a full-frame image sensor with the same specifications as the mass production devices including the AD converter etc. As of mid 2025 production of the updated Foveon X3 sensor has not commenced.
+Third stage prototyping will evaluate a full-frame image sensor with the same specifications as the mass production devices including the AD converter etc. As of March 2026, development of the updated Foveon X3 sensor was still in Stage 2.